3. In Love With Spring: My Novel Online

 “Get me one, too,” Jessica said.

-“I even had some of my mom’s highball before you picked me,” Jessica bragged.
+“I even had some of my mom’s highball after they left and everyone came over,” Jessica bragged.

 “Cool.”
 Ryan tipped his head at Mandy.
 “Want one?”